 Historically, you could sue your cheating spouse’s lover.
 Although cheating comes up in divorce, suing your spouse’s lover is a different cause of action.
-In North Carolina, a man is now arguing that these laws violate his Constitutional right to engage in intimate sexual activity, speech, and expression with other consenting adults.
+In Florida, a man is now arguing that these laws violate his Constitutional right to engage in intimate sexual activity, speech, and expression with other consenting adults.

 Alienation of Affection